palonso/MAEST/README.md

 from maest import get_maest
 model = get_maest(arch="discogs-maest-10s-fs-129e")

+# Extract logits and embeddings from the last layer
 logits, embeddings = model(data)

+# Extract embeddings from the 7th layer.
+# This is a vector of 2304 dimensions corresponding to the stack of the CLS, DIST,
+# and average of the rest of the tokens.
+as reported in the paper)
+_, embeddings = model(audio, transformer_block=6)
 ```

 MAEST is designed to accept `data` in different input formats: